Car seats are meant to keep children safe while they are riding in a vehicle.

-When car seats are correctly used, the chance of death is reduced by 70% for children under one and by 54% for children ages one to four.
-If you're a parent who wants to do everything you can to ensure your child is safe while riding in a passenger vehicle, you will want to take note of these critical car seat safety tips.
+When car seats are correctly used, the chance of death is reduced by 70% for children under one and by 54 percent for children ages one to four.

 Other states state that children below a certain age or weight need to ride in a car seat.
 It's always important to know the car seat laws for the state in which you reside.
 These car seat safety tips can help.